macOS menu bar diagnostics for USB-C

 Or unlock advanced diagnostics with WhatCable Pro

-Open source, Pro optional Apple Silicon, macOS 14+ Signed and notarised
+Open source, Pro optional Apple Silicon, macOS 14+ Signed and notarised Available in 19 languages

 As featured in